Analysis | Power Up: Senate Democrats to reckon with intraparty dissent on key issues in June

 Yet Democrats are now amid their own political storm, unable to muster unanimity to repeal the filibuster, and feuding among themselves about whether they should make a more determined effort to do so before the midterm elections arrive in 18 months — and their control of Congress could slip, along with the ambitious policies they have proposed, Michael Kranish, Mike DeBonis and I report.

 - A Democratic Senate aide, who spoke on the condition of anonymity to discuss internal matters, said there is a misconception that Sens.
-Joe Manchin III (D-WV) and Kyrsten Sinema (D-AZ) are mainly responsible for holding on to the filibuster.
+Joe Manchin III (D-W.Va.) and Kyrsten Sinema (D-Ariz.) are mainly responsible for holding on to the filibuster.
 In reality, the aide said, there are at least 10 Democratic senators who disagree with key parts of the bills that Republicans are filibustering, but “they just don’t need to say anything crazy because Joe Manchin is out there taking all the arrows for them.”

 Going beyond GOP obstruction: The month of June might reveal some of the major cracks on the left as Majority Leader Charles E. Schumer (D-N.Y.) has promised to put the For the People Act on the floor this month — a sprawling overhaul of federal elections, ethics and campaign finance law that would reverse many of the restrictions that have been pursued by Republican-controlled legislatures in the wake of the 2020 election.